kpsdev1/Rock-Paper-Scissors/README.md

 **JavaScript**
 - The Javascript file was put through Jshint code validator to see if there were any errors.
 Jshuint can be found [here](https://jshint.com/)
 - The validator returned no errors and one warning for having the variables declared outside the for loop, from reading online on Stack Overflow this is a common enough warning and does not    cause any issue.
+I also showed the it to my mentor and he said this can be ignored as it is just a warning.

 ![Javascript validator](readme-docs/images/jshint-checker.PNG)